FatimaZulfiqar/GI-Bleed-Transfusion-Prediction/README.md

 # GI-Bleed-Transfusion-Prediction

-The project calculates units of blood required for patient's tramsfusion based on several inputs such as
+The project calculates units of blood required for patient's transfusion based on several inputs such as

 - Gender
 - Age